• Skip to primary navigation

 Customizable.
 You may be surprised how much an extra teaspoon of lemon juice or honey changes the flavor of your hot toddy.
 Play around with the ratios to make your perfect drink!

-Hot Toddy Recipe Ingredients
+Classic Hot Toddy Ingredients

 Ingredients needed to make a hot toddy.